JonHanna/Mnemosyne/readme.md

 > Unless required by applicable law or agreed to in writing, software distributed under the
 > Licence is distributed on an “AS IS” basis, without warranties or conditions of any kind.

+# NuGet Package

+Mnemosyne is available as a [NuGet package](https://www.nuget.org/packages/Mnemosyne)

+Run `Install-Package Mnemosyne` in the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) or search for “Mnemosyne” in your IDE’s package management plug-in.

 # Usage

 This assembly is unverifiable code, and can only be used if it is given full trust, and only by fully-trusted assemblies, as by its very nature it allows writing to arbitrary addresses in memory.